 By definition, Albany County initially was to "containe the Towns of Albany, the Collony Renslaerwyck, Schonecteda, and all the villages, neighborhoods, and Christian Plantacons on the east side of Hudson River from Roelof Jansen's Creeke, and on the west side from Sawyer's Creeke to the Sarraghtoga."
 In time, its boundary lines would become more closely defined!

 But practically speaking, until the late 1760s, most people thought of Albany County as the entire upriver region of the province.
-Any more precise definition of its boundaries was the subject of much discussion, uncertainty, and controversy involving Yankees and Yorkers, the French, other Euro-Americans, and Native peoples.
-However, its expansive and amorphous nature is depicted on a number of contemporary maps.
+Any more precise definition of its boundaries was the subject of much discussion, uncertainty, and controversy involving Yankees and Yorkers, the French, other European settlers, and Native peoples - original settlers of the entire region.
+However, Albany's expansive and amorphous nature is portrayed graphically on a number of contemporary maps.

-In the decade prior to the Revolution, three new counties [ named Tryon (Mohawk basin and Adirondacks), Charlotte (Adirondacks and Lake Champlain), and Gloucester (much of the Hampshire Grants - today's Vermont) ] were established from the newly settled lands in the western and northern parts of original Albany County.
-However, the last two especially, were sparsely settled until after the war - even though relatives and associates of important Albany personages held title to much of the best acreage.
+In the decade prior to the Revolution, three new counties [ named Tryon (Mohawk basin and Adirondacks), Charlotte (Adirondacks and Lake Champlain), and Gloucester (much of the Hampshire Grants - today's Vermont) ] were taken off and established from the newly settled lands in the western and northern parts of original Albany County.
+However, the latter two especially, were sparsely settled until after the war - even though relatives and associates of important Albany personages held title to much of the best acreage.

 Even so, in 1774, Albany County was the most populated county in colonial New York with 42,706 settlers.
 In 1790, the count had reached 75,921 inhabitants and it still was the most populated county in what now was New York State.
 By 1800, Albany County had achieved its present boundaries as Rensselaer, Saratoga, Schenectady, Schoharie, Greene, and Columbia Counties had been split off from it.
 Albany County was now confined to the west side of the Hudson River and south of the Mohawk.
 Consequently, its population had dipped to 25,155 people!